13 uses for one $3 IKEA plastic bag holder…

 4. Ikea Plastic Bag Holder Turned DIY Light Fixture | sisterssuitcaseblog.com

-This idea may take the award for most creative use of this item.
+This idea may take the award for the most creative use of this item.
 Check out the tutorial to see how Holly and Nat created these DIY sconces!

 5. Toilet Paper Storage | thebargainblonde.blogspot.com